jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) the payment is not received in full by the Commissioner by the time the Commissioner receives either or both of the remittance certificate or the employer monthly schedule for that PAYE period.
 (2) The Commissioner must give notice to the employer that the payment has not been received.

-### 98 Short payments by employers if not enough money remitted to Commissioner to cover all of employees' deductions and employer contributions
+### 98 Short payments by employers if not enough money remitted to Commissioner to cover all of employees’ deductions and employer contributions
 (1) This section applies if—
   (a) an employer, for a PAYE period, shows payments of employer contribution under this subpart on either or both of a remittance certificate or an employer monthly schedule; and
-  (b) the total amount received by the Commissioner for that PAYE period by way of total deductions and employer contribution in respect of all of the employer's employees is less than the amounts shown on either or both of the remittance certificate or employer monthly schedule in respect of those matters.
+  (b) the total amount received by the Commissioner for that PAYE period by way of total deductions and employer contribution in respect of all of the employer’s employees is less than the amounts shown on either or both of the remittance certificate or employer monthly schedule in respect of those matters.
 (2) The amount of employer contribution (gross of any ESCT payable under the ESCT rules) that is treated as received by the Commissioner for the purpose of this subpart is so much of the payment that is actually received by the Commissioner that exceeds the amounts shown on the remittance certificate and employer monthly schedule in respect of total deductions.
 (3) In this section, total deductions means the total of the following:
   (a) the total amount of combined tax and earner-related payments (within the meaning of the Income Tax Act 2007); and